ejmr/LNVL/docs/Instructions.md

 --------------------

 Below are all of the instructions recognized by LNVL, listed alphabetically by name.
+Instruction names are always written in lowercase within the engine itself; e.g. the section for the ‘Say’ instruction refers to `say` in the code.
 Following the description of each instruction is a list of any required or optional arguments it may have.

-### say ###
+### Say ###

 This instruction prints dialog to the screen.
 The arguments table for its action function requires the following properties: